gradle/gradle/subprojects/docs/src/docs/release/notes.md

 More details can be found in the dedicated section of the [Kotlin DSL](userguide/kotlin_dsl.html#sec:compilation_warnings) user manual chapter.

+### Dependency verification keys stripping

+PGP keys for dependency verification downloaded from key servers are now stripped to contain only necessary data.
+This feature can significantly reduce keyrings size.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE
 ==========================================================